About Clinical Trials

 Dr Eleanor Mitchell

-Dr Eleanor Mitchell is Associate Professor of Clinical Trials.
+Professor Eleanor Mitchell is Professor of Clinical Trials and Global Health.
 Eleanor has over 20 years’ experience in the design and conduct of large, pragmatic randomised trials, particularly in maternal and newborn health.
 She is the Chief Investigator of several large publicly-funded RCTs.
 Eleanor is passionate about ensuring the patient voice is heard in the design and conduct of trials and leads patient and public engagement initiatives in the trials she leads.
 She also leads trials and mixed- methods studies collaborating with clinicians in low and middle income countries, particularly in Africa.
-She is the Director of Global Engagement in the School of Medicine at the University of Nottingham, and Chair of the UK Trial Managers’ Network (www.tmn.ac.uk) and is a member of several national groups focusing on high quality trial design and conduct.
+She is the Director of Global Engagement in the School of Medicine at the University of Nottingham, and until recently Chair of the UK Trial Managers’ Network, a leading network of trial management professionals.

 临床6